EAST DEAN & FRISTON LOCAL HISTORY GROUP

 The lantern room was replaced by a temporary structure by the BBC for the filming of 'The Life and Loves of a She-Devil' in 1986, but it was removed once the production was over.

-Local residents will be well aware of the continuing work on the Jevington Road.
+Local residents will remember how long the roadworks took on the Jevington Road.
 Perhaps it would have finished sooner if the workers had access to this magnificent machine.